Your musician bio, which we call a signature story here at Cyber PR, is one of the most important aspects of your brand.

 Musician Biography/Signature Story Examples

-On January 31st, 2012 Lana Del Rey released the darkly glamorous Born To Die (Interscope).
+Lana Del Rey has released the darkly glamorous Born To Die (Interscope).
 Her album debuted at #1 on iTunes in eighteen countries and has totaled over a million in sales worldwide, achieving great reviews such as “stunning” (NME) and “brilliantly realized” (BBC).

 Many of her fans’ initial encounter with the singer-songwriter was through her DIY video for “Video Games.”
 But Del Rey—who filmed and edited the video on her Macbook—had already been recording music and making moody homespun videos for eight years when “Video Games” was posted on YouTube.
 Its distressed and disquieting Americana imagery and the vintage sophistication of Del Rey’s style was iconically resonant, and “Video Games” has since garnered over 32 million views.